adrabent/JURECA_tools/README.md

 * copying and updating a pre-compiled LOFAR installation from a `cvmfs`-directory
 * installation script for compiling third-party software
 * communication via a `couchDB` token server
-* automatic submission of jobs to the `JURECA` queue
+* automatic submission of jobs to the `JUWELS` queue

 Installation and Usage
 ----------------------